-Ordering Your Adjustments
+Organizing Your Adjustments

 The order in which you make various adjustments to your body position and work area may vary depending on the adjustability of your furniture.
-For tips on how to order your adjustments, see Chapter 5, "Ordering Your Adjustments."
+For tips on how to order your adjustments see the section Arranging Your Work Area on page 10.